adityaarakal/instant-express-manager/README.md

-# Instant Express Manager
+# Expense Manager

-A full-stack React PWA TypeScript application with Node.js/Express backend for managing express deliveries and services.
+A full-stack React PWA TypeScript application with Node.js/Express backend for tracking and managing personal expenses.

 ## Features